thaddyyz/tp/docs/DeveloperGuide.md

 The manager component of the program consists multiple classes.
 Namely: `PeopleManager`,`Person` & `Order`.
 <br>![PeopleManagerDiagram](https://raw.githubusercontent.com/AY2122S1-CS2113-T13-2/tp/master/UMLdiagrams/PeopleManagerDiagram/PeopleManagerDiagram.jpg)

 :information_source: **Note:** This diagram shows the components of how the inputs are handled.
+The dotted boxes are the overall Person Component and Order component.

 The `PeopleManager` component,
 * Stores a list of people, named: `listOfPeople`.
 This list stores all `Person` objects.